Chinmay-Mahajan/Custom-MCP-Server/README.md

 # MCP Knowledge Base and Code Execution Server

-A Model Context Protocol (MCP) server built in Python that exposes a cloud-backed RAG (Retrieval-Augmented Generation) knowledge base and a fully sandboxed Python code execution environment to any MCP-compatible LLM client.
+A Model Context Protocol (MCP) server built in Python that exposes a cloud-backed RAG (Retrieval-Augmented Generation) knowledge base, a fully sandboxed Python code execution environment, and a sandboxed file-packaging tool to any MCP-compatible LLM client.

 ---